Uyirullavarai Usha

 Uyirullavarai Usha is a 1983 Indian Tamil-language romantic action film written, directed and scored by T. Rajendar.
-The film stars Rajendar, Saritha, Ganga and Nalini.
+The film stars Saritha, Rajendar, Ganga and Nalini.
 It is the debut for Rajendar and Nalini in leading roles.
-The film was released on 4 March 1983.
+The film was released on 4 March 1983 and became a success.
 It was remade in Kannada as Premigala Saval (1984) and in Hindi as Aag Aur Shola (1986), and dubbed in Telugu as Prema Sagaram.

 Production

-The film was originally titled Chain Jayapal.
-The lead role was originally offered to Rajinikanth, who decided not to do the role, resulting in T. Rajendar debuting as lead actor.
+The film was originally titled Chain Jayapal, but was later retitled Uyirullavari Usha, paying homage to T. Rajendar's then wife Usha.
+The lead role was originally offered to Rajinikanth, who decided not to do the role, resulting in Rajendar debuting as lead actor.
 The film also marked the acting debut of Nalini as lead actress.
+Rajendar decided to cast Ganga in another leading role, at a time when other producers were reluctant to cast him in their films.
 The songs "Indiralogathu Sundari" and "Mogam Vandhu" were shot at Karpagam Studios.

 Soundtrack

 The music was composed by T. Rajendar who also wrote the lyrics.
+The song "Vaigai Karai Katre" was written by Rajendar to convey his grief when briefly separated from Usha, who went abroad for a dance event.
+The title references the Vaigai River, and Usha's Madurai roots.
 For the dubbed Telugu version Prema Sagaram, all lyrics were written by Rajasri.
-The song "Indralogathu" was later sampled by Flying Lotus for "GNG BNG" from the album Los Angeles (2008).
+The song "Indiralogathu Sundari" was later sampled by Flying Lotus for "GNG BNG" from the album Los Angeles (2008).